 NEW YORK, N.Y. – The latest on developments in financial markets (all times local):

 Bond prices fell.
-The yield on the 10-year Treasury rose to 2.89 per cent.
+The yield on the 10-year Treasury edged up to 3.11 per cent.